e271828e/Flight.jl/docs/notes/design/framework_spec.md

 passed through is a two-producers error; `except`/`only` naming a nonexistent face errors with the child's face list in hand; a `prefix = ""` collision is caught by the build's uniqueness check like any hand-written duplicate.
-The effective face list is plain printable data — the inspectable contract of this instantiation.
+The effective face list is plain printable data — the inspectable derived contract of this instantiation.
 What computation does *not* do is
 auto-bubble: the author wrote down "every input face of this child that I don't feed, I expose under this prefix" — explicit at the type level, evaluated at build.